applied-crypto-lab/mal-ext-circuits/README.md

 Requested Badge: Either **Reproducible**

 ## Description
 We provide the source code necessary to build the software used to obtain the results in our paper, in Section 6, Performance.
-This software is a fork of PICCO.

 ## Basic Requirements